Progressive Update Guided Interdependent Networks for Single Image Dehazing: Related Work

 \subsection{Learning based Image Dehazing}

-The unprecedented success of deep convolution neural network (CNN) in different computer vision tasks motivated the community to applying it for image dehazing.
+The unprecedented success of deep convolution neural networks (CNN) in different computer vision tasks motivated the community to apply it for image dehazing.
 Cai et al.~\cite{cai2016dehazenet} introduced DehazeNet to estimate the transmission map for image dehazing.
-Li et al.~\cite{li2017aod} introduced AODNet, an end-to-end CNN model on a re-formulated atmospheric model to generate a dehazed image.
-Zhang et al.~\cite{zhang2018densely} proposed DCPDN, a dense encoder-decoder model for estimation of transmission map and atmospheric light.
-Then they followed the expression of atmospheric model shown in Equation~(\ref{eq_HazeForm}) to produce the haze-free image.
-Qu et al.~\cite{qu2019enhanced} proposed a generative adversarial network (GAN) based Pix2pix network that considers image-to-image translation over the atmospheric model expression for dehazing.
-Park et al.~\cite{9018375} propose GAN based model comprising of CycleGAN and conditional GAN for dehazed texture-aware image dehazing.
-Chen et al.~\cite{chen2019pms} showed that how patch size effects the quality for DCP based image dehazing and proposed an efficient patch map selection mechanism through CNN for image dehazing.
-Li et al.~\cite{8902220} exploits the idea of DCP along with a gradient prior to propose a semi-supervised deep model to dehaze images.
-Golts et al.~\cite{8897130} used DCP loss for training unsupervised deep network for image dehazing.
+Li et al.~\cite{li2017aod} introduced AODNet, an end-to-end CNN model on a light scattering model to generate a dehazed image.
+Zhang et al.~\cite{zhang2018densely} proposed DCPDN, a dense encoder-decoder model that follows a atmospheric light scattering model to produce the haze-free image.
+Pang et al.~\cite{8529212} proposed HRGAN based on a generator network and a discriminator network to estimate atmospheric light and transmission map for dehazing.
+Qu et al.~\cite{qu2019enhanced} proposed a generative adversarial network (GAN) based Pix2pix network that considers image-to-image translation over the light scattering model expression for dehazing.
+Zhao et. al.~\cite{9366772} proposed a weakly supervised framework, RefineDNet, for dehazing.
+Li et al.~\cite{8902220} exploited the idea of DCP along with a gradient prior to propose a semi-supervised deep model to dehaze images.
+Golts et al.~\cite{8897130} used DCP loss for training an unsupervised deep network for image dehazing.
 Liu et al.~\cite{liu2019griddehazenet} introduced GridDNet, an end-to-end deep learning architecture with pre- and post-processing blocks for the same.
-Ren et al.~\cite{ren2016single} used multi-scale CNNs for image dehazing.
-Later, Ren et al.~\cite{ren2018gated} proposed a multi-scale gated fusion network using encoder-decoder architecture that produced haze-free images.
-Dudhane et al.~\cite{dudhane2019ryf} proposed RYF-Net, which includes RNet and YNet for transmission map estimation in RGB and YCbCr space, and FNet which fuses the generated transmission maps for image dehazing.
-Wang et al.~\cite{8454467} showed that the image's Y channel in YCbCr space is influenced to a greater extent by atmospheric illumination in hazy weather than the chrominance channels.
-Based on this, they proposed multiscale CNN based AIPNet for image dehazing.
-Zhang et al.~\cite{8753731} proposed fast multi-scale dehazing model FAMED-Net, which fused the response from a three scale encoder to perform dehazing.
-Li et al.~\cite{Li_2019_ICCV} proposed a method to learn different levels of haze and develop an integration strategy to get the final dehazed output.
-Recently, Dong et al.~\cite{Dong_2020_CVPR} proposed multi-scale based deep network which works on strengthen-operate-subtract-boosting strategy for image dehazing.
-Recently, Santra et al.~\cite{santra2018learning} proposed a patch quality comparator for transmission map estimation for image dehazing.
-DCP based atmospheric light computation was used and it was shown that their patch selection through patch quality comparator could handle color cast.
+Ren et al.~\cite{ren2018gated} proposed a multi-scale gated fusion network using an encoder-decoder architecture that produced haze-free images.
+Dudhane et al.~\cite{dudhane2019ryf} proposed RYF-Net for image dehazing.
+Dong et al.~\cite{Dong_2020_CVPR} proposed a multi-scale deep network which works on a strengthen-operate-subtract-boosting strategy for image dehazing.
+Liu et al.~\cite{9125952} derived a trainable Hadamard-Product-Propagation model to recover the image details during dehazing.
+Zhang et al.~\cite{9381290} estimated the haze density and image details by multi-scale hierarchical features and then, restore the hazy image.
+Zhao et al.~\cite{9252912} modeled context dependencies using pyramid structure for dehazing.
+Zhang et al.~\cite{9302656} introduced an attention mechanism for emphasizing the important features during learning.
+Song et al.~\cite{9893197} proposed WSAMF-Net that utilizes both spatial and frequency domain information for image Reconstruction.
+Bai et. al~\cite{9677961} proposed a dehazing model based on a self-guided feature fusion framework.
+Recently, Yang et.al~\cite{yang2022self} propose a dehazing approach based on density and depth Decomposition.